sfztools/sfizz-wiki-archive/Filters.md

 ## The biquad

 The filters of 2, 4 or 6 poles kind are provided as biquad filters.
 A biquad is an IIR filter of the second order.
+4-pole and 6-pole are obtained by cascading.

 The transfer function of the generic biquad is: